 Professor Umberto D’Alessandro, Unit Director, welcomed the children and underlined the importance of MRC Unit The Gambia at LSHTM opening doors to the community.

-Dr Anna Roca, Deputy Theme Leader Disease Control & Elimination at the Unit, explained to the children the importance of making women visible in the different fields of science as otherwise societies are at risk of missing half of their potential.
+Dr Anna Roca, Deputy Theme Leader Disease Control & Elimination at the Unit, explained to the students the importance of making women visible in the different fields of science as otherwise societies are at risk of missing half of their potential.
 Speaking at the occasion, Sharon Wardle United Kingdom Ambassador to The Gambia applauded MRC Unit The Gambia at LSHTM for the great initiative and Mrs. Ramou B Gaye also expressed her support to the initiative.

 MRC Unit The Gambia at LSHTM female PhD students, post-doctoral fellows and senior scientists gave short oral presentations on the benefits and opportunities of being a woman in the field of science.